Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: Introduction

 The most common method of achieving MU-MIMO communications is to use multi-user linear precoding techniques to separate users' streams at the transmitter.
 At the receivers, multi-user interference is treated as noise during signal detection.
 Such strategy is often named as Space Division Multiple Access (SDMA).
 A major drawback of SDMA is the performance degradation due to the abovementioned problem of imperfect CSIT.
-Studies investigating both theoretical (e.g., Degree-of-Freedom \cite{clerckx_2016}) and practical (e.g., throughput \cite{wang_2017}) metrics demonstrate the dependence of SDMA performance on the CSIT quality.
+Studies investigating both theoretical (e.g., Degrees-of-Freedom (DoF) \cite{clerckx_2016}) and practical (e.g., throughput \cite{wang_2017}) metrics demonstrate the dependence of SDMA performance on the CSIT quality.
 Therefore, maintaining multi-user connectivity and performance improvements under mobility conditions remain a crucial problem for SDMA-assisted Multi-User (Massive) MIMO.

 A method to tackle the issues of latency and mobility in SDMA-assisted Multi-User (Massive) MIMO is to perform switching between Single-User (SU) and Multi-User (MU) transmission modes \cite{zhang_2009, zhang_2011}.
-Such an approach restricts transmission to multiple users (or allows transmission to a limited number of users) under interference to prevent sum-rate loss in the network.
-Consequently, MU communications cannot be established unless interference is reduced to certain levels.
-Another strategy is to play at the level of channel estimation and conduct channel prediction and reconstruction at the transmitter \cite{truong_2013, papazafeiropoulos_2015, kong_2015, kashyap_2017, yin_2019}.
-However, the complexity of channel prediction algorithms becomes quickly overwhelming with increasing number of transmit and receive antennas and subcarriers in an Orthogonal Frequency Division Multiplexing (OFDM) waveform.
+Such an approach restricts transmission to a small number of users (even to the SU case in the extreme case) so as to reduce the interference level and prevent a sum-rate loss in the network.
+Consequently, MU communications cannot be maintained unless interference is reduced to certain levels.
+Another strategy is to play at the channel acquisition level and conduct channel prediction and reconstruction at the transmitter \cite{truong_2013, papazafeiropoulos_2015, kong_2015, kashyap_2017, yin_2019}.
+However, the complexity of channel prediction algorithms becomes quickly overwhelming with an increasing number of transmit and receive antennas and subcarriers in an Orthogonal Frequency Division Multiplexing (OFDM) MU-MIMO systems.